OkinawaOpenLaboratory/fiware-meteoroid/docs/programmers_manual/support_languages.md

 # Using Java language
 [The process of creating Java function depends on OpenWhisk.](https://github.com/apache/openwhisk/blob/master/docs/actions-java.md)
-You must use JDK8 in order to compile.
+You must use JDK8 to compile.

-You must write main method that has the exact signature as follows.
+You must write the main method that has the exact signature as follows.

 ```java
 public static JsonObject main(JsonObject args)